 - Talk to your pediatrician about whether your child might need anti-nausea medication.

-If you have questions about motion sickness, talk to your pediatrician or contact the Family Resource Center at St. Louis Children’s Hospital.
+If you have questions about motion sickness, talk to your pediatrician or contact the Center for Families Resource Library at St. Louis Children’s Hospital.